 PARK POINT TRAIL is not too bad at all.
 However, though it is paved, the climb is steep and pushing a stroller up it may prove more difficult than just carrying your child, in my opinion.
 While it is a bit of a steep climb, everyone in our party could manage the trail from our 4 year old to our 64 year old.
 At the top of the trail on a clear day you will be able to see Utah, Arizona, New Mexico, and Colorado.

 Can’t get enough of the National Parks?
-Same here!
-Check out our other National Park Posts:

 - 11 Epic US National Parks Not To Miss Before The Kids Move Out

-- Sequoia National Park Guide For Families
+- Sequoia National Park With Kids